alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 ## References

-For instructions on how to create the table in Athena to parse vpc flow logs :
+For instructions on how to create the table in Athena to parse VPC Flow Logs :

 https://docs.aws.amazon.com/athena/latest/ug/vpc-flow-logs.html

-For details around the query syntax to be used to query cloudwatch logs :
+For details around the query syntax to be used to query Amazon Cloudwatch Logs :

 https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html